Pontrhythallt railway station

-Pontrhythallt was a railway station in the village of Pont Rhythallt, Gwynedd, Wales.
+Pontrhythallt was a railway station in the hamlet of Pont Rhythallt, Gwynedd, Wales.
+It was ½ mile from the village of Llanrug, to which it was connected by Station Road, and which it mostly served.
 This station opened in 1869 and closed for regular passenger services in 1930, but trains continued to pass through until the last goods train of all on 3 September 1964, which delivered a panel of lap fencing.

 The station was at the end of a nearly five mile climb from crossing the Afon Seiont on the southern edge of Caernarfon.
 Pontrhythallt's "Home" signal was the first since leaving the town, 5.75 miles earlier.

 The 1939 Working timetable shows that some excursions made unadvertised stops at Pontrhythallt.

 The line was lifted in early 1965.
 The station survives as a private dwelling.
 The bridge over the Afon Rhythallt immediately next to the station has lost its original railway decking, but has been replaced with a footbridge.